cciafrino/icpc-book/README.md

 using C++ (as of now we are using C++20 as the standard).

-See [ufrj.pdf](https://github.com/cciafrino/icpc-book/tree/main/ufrj.pdf) for the final version used during the last regional qualifier (no number of pages limit), and [ufrj-wf.pdf/](https://github.com/cciafrino/icpc-book/tree/main/ufrj-wf.pdf) for the one used last ICPC World Finals (maximum of 26 pages).
+See [ufrj.pdf](https://github.com/cciafrino/icpc-book/tree/main/ufrj.pdf) for the final version used during the last regional qualifier (no number of pages limit), and [ufrj-wf.pdf](https://github.com/cciafrino/icpc-book/tree/main/ufrj-wf.pdf) for the one used last ICPC World Finals (maximum of 26 pages).
-You can find the source code at [content/](https://github.com/cciafrino/icpc-book/tree/main/content). a
+You can find the source code at [content/](https://github.com/cciafrino/icpc-book/tree/main/content).

 ## Aspirations

-This work is heavily inspired by [KACTL](https://github.com/kth-competitive-programming/kactl), and by many other libraries out there.
+This library is heavily inspired and build upon [KACTL](https://github.com/kth-competitive-programming/kactl).

 ## Building PDF